 Managing Hypothyroidism Requires Precision

 Doctors treat hypothyroidism with thyroid hormone replacement medications.
 These hypothyroidism treatments have an active ingredient called levothyroxine sodium.
-Hypothyroidism medications replace the amount of thyroxine your thyroid doesn't make anymore, helping to restore your thyroid hormone balance.
+One of those medications, Synthroid, replaces the amount of thyroxine your thyroid doesn't make anymore, helping to restore your thyroid hormone balance.

 Finding the right dose

-To achieve thyroid hormone balance, the American Association of Clinical Endocrinologists recommends patients keep their thyroid-stimulating hormone (TSH) level between 0.3 and 3.0 mIU/L. Some doctors may recommend a different range for their patients.
-Every patient is unique and may require a different amount of levothyroxine to stay in the range that is right for them.
+To achieve thyroid hormone balance, the American Association of Clinical Endocrinologists and the American Thyroid Association recommend patients with hypothyroidism keep their thyroid-stimulating hormone (TSH) level between 0.45 and 4.12 mIU/L. Some doctors may recommend a different range for their patients.
+Every patient is unique and may require a different amount of Synthroid to stay in the range that is right for them.
 This is because some people still have some thyroid function and only need a low dose of medicine to replace the amount of thyroid hormone that is missing, while others don't have much thyroid function and need a higher dose of medicine.

 Other factors that can influence your body's thyroxine needs and medication dose include age, whether or not you have heart disease, medications, body weight, and special circumstances like pregnancy or menopause.